Cherry Hill Public Library: "Sunday Morning" sculpture

-In 2007, the Friends of the Library announced the completion of fundraising efforts to retain the loaned sculpture, "Sunday Morning" by J Seward Johnson, Jr, which rests on the library's front lawn near the building's main entrance, with the artist reducing his price from $160,000 to $80,000.
+In 2007, the Friends of the Library announced the completion of fundraising efforts to retain the loaned sculpture, "Sunday Morning" by J Seward Johnson Jr, which rests on the library's front lawn near the building's main entrance, with the artist reducing his price from $160,000 to $80,000.

 "Totem" and totem pole sculptures

 The sculpture "Totem" is by the artist David Ascalon, a long-time Cherry Hill resident.
-Originally it was installed in the main lobby on the rectangular wooden totem pole in the stairwell of the Library in the 1970's as a memorial.
+Originally it was installed in the main lobby on the rectangular wooden totem pole in the stairwell of the Library in the 1970s as a memorial.
 On September 24, 2009, the sculpture was permanently installed to the building's front lawn.